declanmclghln/Hextech-Automatic-Water-Turret/README.md

 A video of the robot operating can be found and downloaded in [Demo (5).mp4](DEMO%20(5).mp4)

 # Assembly
 - 3d print all provided design files and order all excess materials.
-Listed materials on a sheet are found in [Water Turret Materials](Water%20Turret%20.xlsx)
+3d Printed Designs are fround in [3d Water Turret](3d%20Water%20Turret) Listed materials on a sheet are found in [Water Turret Materials](Water%20Turret%20.xlsx)
 -

 # Code Overview